Nerd911/WNet/docs/index.md

 The dataset is discussed following the losses and postprocessing.
 We are showing preliminary results on a small dataset, since the original paper trained the model 50000 epochs on 12000 images  this was not attainable given the resources given (google cloud and educational credit).
 We therefore show one of the results training on a miniscule dataset size of only 10 images running with 100 epochs.

+Reproduction is a very important task in the field of Deep Learning, and as it turns out, reproduction is HARD.
+Missing data, code, specifications and more is common in Deep Learning research papers.
+And while said research can be groundbreaking, it is of no use when it cannot be replicated.
+We tried to be as thorough as possible in our reproduction but must state that given the time and budget of our reproduction it can be seen as an attempt to reenact this research and documenting our findings along the way.
+If there are any questions about this blog or the Github repository, please feel free to contact us at our emails ([Asror](mailto:A.wali-1@student.tudelft.nl) or [Erwin](mailto:e.f.j.russel@student.tudelft.nl) or opening a Github issue.

 ## Dataset

 W-Net uses two different datasets, they train the network using the PASCAL VOC2012 dataset and evaluate the network using the Berkeley Segmentation Database (BSDS 300 and BSDS 500).
 The PASCAL VOC2012 dataset is a large visual object classes challenge which contains 11,530 images and 6,929 segmentations.
-BSDS300 and BSDS500 have 300 and 500 images including human-annotated segmentationas ground truth.
+BSDS300 and BSDS500 have 300 and 500 images including human-annotated segmentations ground truth.
+The images are divided into a training set of 200 images, and a test set of 100 images.
+The ground truth are Matlab files that are 2D matrices with the annotated labels, with multiple segmentations.
+The different segmentations for a single picture can be seen below.

 ## The Model